lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 ~~~~
 {: #Fig-Compressed-CONTENT title='SCHC-OSCORE Compressed CONTENT Response'}

-For contrast, we compare these results with what would be obtained by SCHC
+In contrast, we compare these results with what would be obtained by SCHC
 compressing the original CoAP messages without protecting them with OSCORE.
 To
 do this, we compress the CoAP messages according to the SCHC Rules in {{Fig-NoOsc-Rules}}.